posterboard/cscaseprice/README.md

 Currently hosted here: 104.198.232.19

-The gitignore is not working ):
+The gitignore is not working D: